jcc1997/photoshop-script/README.md

 # photoshop
 ___

+fork from [after-effects](github.com/BenGaumond/after-effects) and modified to be compatible with photoshop.

 ## Why?
 * You're running a node.js server with After Effects installed, and you'd like to run render commands server-side.